ADSCIAN/ssalib/README.md

 For step (i), two main approaches have been proposed.
-The Broomhead & Kink (BK) consists of building a trajectory matrix of unit lags [3], while the Vautard & Ghil (VK) proposes to use a lagged covariance matrix for the decomposition [4].
+The Broomhead & Kink (BK) consists of building a trajectory matrix of unit lags [3], while the Vautard & Ghil (VG) proposes to use a lagged covariance matrix for the decomposition [4].
 The `vassal` python package provides both implementations, using the BK approach as default.
 The BK and VG approaches depends on a `window` parameter defining the maximum lag, with the default value being set to the half-lenght of the